bestog/pals-lib/README.md

 });
 ```
 __Submit__

 To guarantee accurate position of a user, the database of location-services with new data needs to be filled.

-Help us with it and collect new data!
+Support the location services and collect new data!
 ```java
 pals.submit(new ISubmit() {
     @Override